flaxandteal/bonn-py/README.md

-# dp-nlp-category-api
+# bonn-py

-NLP Category-Matching API
+NLP Category-Matching tools

 A Rust microservice to match queries on the ONS Website to groupings in the ONS taxonomy